What to Do If You Have a Concussion: Step-by-Step Recovery Guide

 Gradual Return to Activity

 Recent studies show that complete bed rest is no longer recommended.
-Instead, after 24–48 hours of rest, you should begin light, symptom-limited activity
+Instead, after 24–48 hours of rest, you can begin light, symptom-limited activity.

 Examples include: